 Mel Joulwan convinced me to read this super-short French novel when she described it as a "naughty fairy tale" in WSIRN Episode 219, called "Required reading revisited."
 This novel was published in France in 1992 but not translated into English until 2018.
 In this lush story with Gothic vibes, three mysterious sisters dwell in an isolated mansion behind a golden gate, ever-watchful that an unsuspecting man will stumble upon the garden path, that they may first bewitch and then devour him.
 Smart, magical, playful—and also A LOT darker than I expected; "naughty" doesn't begin to cover it.
-(Content warnings for sexual content.)
+(Content warnings for sexual assault and other sexual content.)
 More info →

 A National Book Award finalist and Winner of the 2019 Albertine Prize and Lambda Literary Award, and countless other literary awards (this checks a lot of boxes for the 2020 MMD Reading Challenge).
 At the age of ten, Kimiâ Sadr fled Iran with her mother and sisters to join their father in France.
 Now 25, Kimiâ sits in the waiting room of a Paris fertility clinic while generations of Sadr ancestors visit her, flooding her with memories, history, and stories.
 Merging a sweeping family story with factual Iranian history, this semi-biographical novel explores cultural and sexual identity, family tradition, and storytelling as a means of finding oneself.
 More info →